kennethgaoo/research/README.md

-This repository hosts the Independent Study Research Report from my Junior Year Spring Semester.
+This repository hosts the Independent Study Research Report (Estimation of the Distortion Risk Measure) from my Junior Year Spring Semester.